 [if !supportLists]§ [endif]Coexistence Clubs, via partnerships with Riverview, Booker and North Port high schools, provide student-led docent tours of the annual exhibit.
 Student docent tours were provided to 6,820 K-8 children visiting the 2016 exhibit.
 There are approximately 145 student docents.

-For more information about Embracing Our Differences, call 941-404-5710 or visit www.embracingourdifferences.org.
+For more information about Embracing Our Differences, please call 941-404-5710 or visit www.embracingourdifferences.org.

 About Embracing Our Differences